 Running Annual Average (RAA): an average of sample results obtained over the most current 12 months and used to determine compliance with MCLs.
-Locational Running Annual Average (LRAA): Average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.
+Locational Running Annual Average (LRAA): Average of sample analytical results for samples taken at a particular monitoring location during the previous results for samples taken at a particular monitoring location during the previous four calendar quarters.
+Monitoring and Reporting (M/R): a violation for failure to conduct regular manifesting of disking water guality or to submit manifesting regulation of timely.

-Monitoring and Reporting (M/R): a violation for failure to conduct regular monitoring of drinking water quality or to submit monitoring results in a timely fashion.
+monitoring of drinking water quality or to submit monitoring results in a timely fashion.

-Operational Evaluation Level (OEL): a report triggered by the disinfection by-products rule.
+Operational Evaluation Level (OEL): a report triggered by the disinfection byproducts rule.

-Testing Results for: GRADY CO RWD #1
+Testing Results for: SHARON UTILITIES